FARE’s Commitment to Diversity, Equity, Inclusion and Access

 We are creating a program that works collaboratively and alongside community hospitals, Historically Black Colleges and Universities (HBCUs) and faith-based medical systems to better understand disease development and to create new treatment options for the patient community.

-The official FARE podcast, Living Teal: At the Table with FARE, is set to launch very soon!
-Don’t miss our first episode featuring our own Dr. Ruchi Gupta and special guest Karen W. Parks, Pastor of Cascade United Methodist Church in Atlanta, GA.
-Our conversation talks about building trust, empowering community and how we can all play a role in making a difference.
-Stand by for more details and how to tune in!
+Our first Living Teal: At the Table With FARE podcast episode features our own Dr. Ruchi Gupta and special guest Reverend Karen W. Parks, Pastor of Cascade United Methodist Church in Atlanta, GA.
+Our conversation digs into building trust and empowering communities and looks at the roles we can all play in making a difference.

 FARE's Diversity Team Leaders